Dec 10, 2018 9:55:01 AM by Tim Fritz

 To find out more about Toad Data Modeler, visit the product page here.

-To find out more about Toad for DB2 LUW, and Toad for DB2 z/OS, explore the Toad for DB2 page on Toad World here, and find out all that’s new in Release 6.5.
+To find out more about Toad for DB2 LUW, and Toad for DB2 z/OS, explore the Toad for DB2 page on Toad World here, and find out all that’s new in the latest release.
 You’ll also find Blog and Forum buttons on the Toad World toolbar, where you can navigate to product- or solution-specific information or conversations.
 These are great places to get questions answered and learn more about Quest’s extensive database management solutions.

 Written by Tim Fritz